 Derinkuyu Underground City

 Derinkuyu, or the ancient city of Elengubu as it was known in the past.
-The exact date of the city’s construction is still in dispute.
+The exact date of the city’s construction is still being disputed.
 The city is a network of tunnels in the form of a maze; the town extends to more than 85m below the Earth’s surface and contains 18 levels of tunnels.
 It is large and big enough to hold around 20,000 people with its food and livestock stores.

 4- Explore The Fairy Chimneys in Cappadocia